Marketing of Photonics and Laser Technology Products: Entering the Market With Effective Tools

 In the Art of War, Sun Tzu famously said “Tactics without strategy is the noise before defeat.”
 Critical to any successful marketing campaign is to have a compelling message.
 What problem do you solve, why is your solution better, what value do you bring?
 This should be framed within the context of what customers want, rather than what you want to sell.
-Make your message strong, and well communicate it in your advertising landing pages before you begin spending money to promote it.
+Make your message strong, and accurately communicate it in your advertising landing pages before you begin spending money to promote it.

 A single convincing message is always better than several weaker messages; do not hope that weak messages will at least work in combination.
 That is particularly true in cases where you have to anticipate a quite limited attention span.

 Of course, even the best message requires repetition to really sink in.
 So publishing a single print ad will probably not help much.
 Try to make sure that people encounter your message again and again, ideally on different channels.
 Many will only then recognize your brand as part of the real world, which seriously has to be considered in decisions.

 By the way, the required frequent repetition is one of the reasons why measuring the effectiveness of advertising is difficult: your first messages may not trigger direct action, but are nevertheless possibly essential to finally get the sale done, and should therefore not be regarded as useless.